alvarogarcia7/blog_source/source/_posts/2015-12-15-validating-data-clojure.markdown

 The full [source code is here][production-code]

+## Conclusion

+Working on the REPL for this problem has been a very good idea, but working in a spreadsheet software has been even better.
+Even faster feedback cycle [^3].

+The inclusion of the HOF for validating the data has paid its cost (good RoI)

+Do not limit what your users can do, let them decide but do not complicate things unnecessarily.
+Know when to stop adding features and limit work to prevent YAGNI.

 [production-code]: https://github.com/alvarogarcia7/clojure-simple-sessions/blob/master/test/simple/check-data-with-hofs.clj

 [^1]: for more information and a spike on reading CSV data in clojure, [this spike](https://github.com/alvarogarcia7/clojure-simple-sessions/blob/master/src/simple/check-media-csv.clj) may be useful
 [^2]: for the time being, there are no power users and no need to enable these custom validators.
 Doing it now would be YAGNI
+[^3]: in the case here, the data and business rules are so simple that there is no need for this software.